asherhe/csapp/csapp-labs-key-takeaways.md

-# Key Takeaways of CSAPP Labs
+# CSAPP Labs - Key Takeaways

 CSAPP labs are a very interesting (and important) part of the CS:APP course.
 Here are a few key takeaways I've learned